How To Repair a Roof With Storm Damage (2024 Guide)

 Addressing storm damage to your roof requires a systematic approach.
 Follow the steps below to assess and repair your roof.

-- Step 1: Safety First – Safety should be your primary concern.
+Safety should be your primary concern.
 Wait until the storm has passed and it’s safe to climb on your roof, especially when it comes to steep or unusual roof shapes.
 Use a sturdy ladder, nonslip shoes, and appropriate safety gear.
+Don’t go up on a metal, slate, or tile roof while it’s still wet.
+Use common sense—if any portions of the roof look like they won’t bear your weight, don’t walk on them.

-- Step 2: Document the Damage – Before making any repairs, document the damage.
-Take clear photos and take notes, including details about the damage’s size, depth, and appearance, to help your homeowners insurance company and roofing contractor.
+Before making any repairs, document the damage.
+Take clear photos and jot down notes, including details about the damage’s size, depth, and appearance, to help your homeowners insurance company and roofing contractor.

-- Step 5: Hire a Professional – Seek a reputable roofing company experienced in storm damage repair.
-Get multiple quotes and check references before hiring anyone to ensure you choose the right roofing contractor.
+Whether your insurance covers the damage or not, you’ll need to find a licensed roofing contractor for inspection and repairs.
+Seek a reputable roofing company experienced in storm damage repair.
+Get multiple quotes and check references before hiring anyone.

 The right contractor will complete your roof repair correctly, on budget, and within the project timeline.
 Follow these steps to narrow down your options: